phillmv/okayfail.com/source/posts/2020-10-26-remote-work-gentrification.html.markdown

 More broadly, however, is the impact that “being paid less” also has.
 Whenever a worker is underpaid relative to the value they produce for the organization, that surplus value doesn’t disappear: it’s ultimately captured instead by their shareholders.

-For many companies, and this is true for every company in the S&P500, their largest shareholders are institutional investors, i.e. private equity firms like BlackRock.
+For many companies, and this is true for every company in the S&P500, their largest shareholders are institutional investors.
+This extra capital doesn't sit still: it's then reinvested and often used to finance real estate trusts and acquisitions.

-So in a very real if indirect sense, it is the act of underpaying workers relative to the value they produce that ends up giving firms like BlackRock the excess cash to then go and gentrify their neighbourhoods.
+So in a very real if indirect sense, it is the act of underpaying workers relative to the value they produce that ends up giving firms the excess cash to then go and gentrify their neighbourhoods.

 Food for thought!

+[^on-a-lark]: In 2017, on a lark, I spent three months researching and writing a [~40 page paper on the nature of rent control](/2018/rent-control-great-security-of-tenure.html).
+This doesn’t make me an expert, but I think I’ve spent more time reading about land use and real estate development patterns and economics than the average bear.
+Bears, for one, can hardly read at all.